marlonbarrios/pangea_in_latent_space/README.md

 ## **Ethos**
 *Pangea in Latent Space* is both a work and a method—queering conventional formats, reimagining post-geographic worlds, and creating speculative ecologies where humans and AI co-inhabit in transformative ways.

+## **Key Initiatives**
+- **Nomade-Lab:** A traveling platform for experimentation, research, creation, and critical education, connecting artists—particularly from Africa and Latin America—through collaborative, horizontal, and situated processes.
+- **Workshops & Collaborations:** Partnerships with Motion Bank’s *Choreographic Coding Lab* and Simon Fraser University’s *Meta-creation Lab*, offering training in open-source generative AI tools.
+- **Embodied AI Practice:** Programs like *Movements in Latent Space* explore generative AI (LLMs, sound, image) through choreographic and performative perspectives, centering the body as a sensitive interface and creative catalyst.